 The place you're imagining is Namibia.
 Ok, so maybe it wasn't top of your travel list for 2016.
 That's OK!

 And it's also about to change.
-With the launch of our new gap year 6-week program in Namibia, I’ve taken some time out to discover what Namibia has to offer.
+With the launch of our Namibia program, I’ve taken some time out to discover what Namibia has to offer.

 Introducing: The Gem of Africa